Boal: Politics

 The political party that has been ruling during more time in the municipality of Boal since 1979 has been the PSOE.
-The current mayor is the socialist José Antonio Barrientos, who is in his office since 1999, having been re-elected three times.

 Gastronomy

-In this mainly agricultural and farming municipality we can taste infinity of natural products, among which it is worth mentioning its excellent vegetables, beans and the great quality potatoes.
+In the mainly agricultural and farming municipality are some natural products, among which are vegetables, beans and potatoes.
 Thus, Boal’s traditional cooking makes use of all those resources to have among its most typical dishes the stock with "cimois" (rapini) or collard greens.

-Being this municipality rich in meat, such as veal, pork, kid, lamb and mutton, etc., it is not surprising other dishes such as the meat or sausages pie, the lacón with rapini and "cachelos" (pieces of cooked potato) or the corn "rapa" (similar to a pie but using corn and bacon) have a prominent place too.
+Since this municipality rich in meat, such as veal, pork, kid, lamb and mutton, etc., other dishes such as the meat or sausages pie, the lacón with rapini and "cachelos" (pieces of cooked potato) or the corn "rapa" (similar to a pie but using corn and bacon) have a prominent place too.
 Game constitutes another important chapter in Boal’s cooking, being frequent pieces such as roe deer and wild boar, apart from partridge, Eurasian woodcock and hare.

-Regarding sweets and pastry, it is worth mentioning "cocadas", "venera" (a kind of almond-based marzipan) and "cereixolos".
-Moreover, honey has a huge variety of applications on the local cooking, which is not surprising taking into account that it is a typical product in the municipality having widely recognized quality.
-And, of course, it is possible in Boal to enjoy the rest of asturian typical dishes.
+Examples of sweets and pastry are "cocadas", "venera" (a kind of almond-based marzipan) and "cereixolos".
+Moreover, honey has a huge variety of applications on the local cooking.
+Additionally, it is possible in Boal to enjoy the rest of asturian typical dishes.

 Tourism

-Its most ancient signs are the cave paintings in the Cova del Demo.
+The most ancient signs in the municipality are the cave paintings in the Cova del Demo.
 They are male, female and zoomorphic paintings.
-We can also find different architectural examples: palaces, large houses and churches, among which it is worth mentioning the following:
+Different architectural examples include palaces, large houses and churches, among which are the following: